 Plan Your Visit

 While we are working hard to decrease the time you spend waiting to keep you healthy and safe at your coming visit, you are encouraged to make an early appointment.
 Please note that the Clinic anticipates a higher volume of students undergoing pre-medical examinations from June to August; hence we encourage pre-matriculating students currently based in Singapore to register early and undergo scheduled pre-admission medical examinations before June.

-All students are required to complete all medical examinations by 30 December 2021.
+Students matriculated in AY2021/22 Semester 1 are required to complete all medical examinations by 30 December 2021.